amunters/bitx40-raduino-v2/operating-instructions.md

  - using the tuning pot, set the desired sidetone pitch
  - press the FB

-#### VFO Calibration, LSB
+#### VFO & BFO Calibration

-3 short presses - VFO frequency calibration in LSB mode
+3 short presses - VFO frequency calibration

   - use another transceiver to generate a carrier at a known frequency (for example 7100.0 kHz) (or ask a friend to transmit a carrier at a known frequency)